marckhouzam/custom-prometheus-exporter/README.md

 ```

 ### Docker
-You an also use Docker:
+You an also use Docker.
+An example Dockerfile is provided for the example exporters.
+However, you may need to modify that Dockerfile for your own exporter needs, to make sure all tools your exporters need will be part of the docker image:
 ```
-docker build -t custom-prometheus-exporter . docker run --rm -d \
+docker build -t custom-prometheus-exporter -f <yourDockerfile> . docker run --rm -d \
     --name custom-prometheus-exporter -p <port>:<yourExporterPort> \
     -v <yourExporterConfigFile.yaml>:/tmp/exporter.yaml \
     custom-prometheus-exporter -f /tmp/exporterConfig.yaml
 ```
+To run the customer-prometheus-exporter example exporters in docker see the example further above.

 ### Running automated tests